Anti-virus is bad, dead (again) and worse, its corpse is poisoning the ecosystem of good software.

 There is, according to former Mozilla developer Robert O’Callahan, negligible evidence that anti-malware software produced by third-parties provides any additional security.
 His arguments have spread from his blog to Twitter and then to IT news websites like IT Pro and The Register.

 We test anti-malware software and have, as a team, being doing so for years.
-We think we have plenty of strong evidence that third-party anti-malware software provides improved security over that which comes with Windows by default.
+We have plenty of strong evidence that third-party anti-malware software provides improved security over that which comes with Windows by default.
 Our enterprise, small business and consumer reports are free to download.

 There is no doubt that updating your operating system makes it more secure.
 We’ve run tests to prove that this oft-quoted advice is based on real, reproducible data.
 But what we’ve also seen is that adding a decent anti-virus package to a good patching schedule raises protection levels even higher.